 In addition, our international trade team has a very horizontal way of working, which means that we really do work as a team.
 We have access to various channels of communication, as well as plenty of facetime that includes weekly meetings where we all sit down and discuss new developments.
 From an associate standpoint this is very valuable, as it makes the practice very open and provides opportunities to work on diverse issues in the trade law spectrum.

-AF: What’s unique is that we have more than 45 offices worldwide that handle large, complex trade matters; we address issues across multiple jurisdictions, from offices such as Brussels, Moscow, Beijing and DC.
+BP: What’s unique is that we have more than 45 offices worldwide that handle large, complex trade matters; we address issues across multiple jurisdictions, from offices such as Brussels, Moscow, Beijing and DC.
 This allows us to navigate global trade control regulations and advise our clients accordingly.
 Many of our attorneys have also held significant leadership positions within US trade agencies, which allows us to maintain strong and respectful relationships with regulators.

 What also makes Hogan Lovells stand out is our wide range of expertise on a range of issues.
 These include export and import controls, foreign direct investment, economic sanctions, trade agreement sanctions, anti-dumping subsidy cases and the ability to address complex international trade matters worldwide.